 24. How Do I Become An Intern??
 Apply!
 Our interns are selected from the stand out candidates who have conducted our one day work experience placement which you can apply for by emailing NUSIC@leftlion.co.uk.
 Email us 50 words on these three subjects: your passion for New Music, your passion for Nottingham and your passion for pancakes.
 More details on internships, work experience and volunteering opps are in our volunteer page – nusic.org.uk/volunteer

 25. How Do You Ensure You Treat Musicians Fairly?
 By trying our hardest to do so!
-Our Third Commandment ‘Thou Shall Honour and Play All Forms and Genres of New Music’ highlights our fundamental openness to and love of music in all its forms, there are no ‘New Music = Bands’ misnomers at NUSIC.
-But we can only play what we get sent, and over 70% is guitar based music.
+Our Third Commandment ‘Thou Shall Honour and Play All Forms and Genres of New Music’ highlights our fundamental love of music in all its forms, there are no ‘New Music = Bands’ misnomers at NUSIC.
+Equally, we can only play what we get sent (literally – we do not illegally download, we only play songs we have been given specific permission to play), and traditionally over half is guitar based music.
+Gender wise over three quarters of the music we receive is male fronted, despite our efforts with the Nusic School Tour (we do not visit any all male schools).

 26. Why Does The Standard Of The Tracks Vary So Much?!
 Well clearly that’s a subjective opinion!
 As are all calls on what constitutes good or bad musically.
 It is true we often play artists at a very early and raw stage of their development (and from some very eclectic genres), much more so than normal for mainstream media organisations.
 This is because NUSIC is about encouraging artists at a very early stage of their development as well as those traditionally ignored by the mainstream.